To,

 the Company has formulated and adopted a written policy and procedures for inquiry in case

-of leak of unpublished pnce sensitive information and initiate appropriate action on
+of leak of unpublished price sensitive information and initiate appropriate action on

-of such leaks, inquiries and results of such inquiries annexed with the above mentioned
+promptly of such leaks, inquiries and results of such inquiries annexed with the above

 The Corporate Social Responsibility Policy (hereinafter "CSR